== The first couple boards === Don’t forget to hang your blinkenlights from the eaves this christmas!

 '()))

-I don’t have a letrec macro implemented in the compiler yet, so I’m just doing that job manually, creating an auxiliary function and passing it itself. print is implemented by repeatedly dividing and modulo-ing by 10.
-I currently don’t have any right-shift instructions in the computer, so that’s why it’s doing the O(n) multiply.
+is implemented by repeatedly dividing and modulo-ing by 10.
+I currently don’t have any right-shift instructions in the computer, which is why it’s doing the O(n) multiply.

 And here it is, in all its blinky glory:

-In this video, the computer is not being slowed.
+In this video the computer is not being slowed.
 It’s limited by what the arduino can do, but this is its current max rate.

-You can see in the video that, periodically, the state changes to 0b00011001 and instr seems to be counting down, or state equals 0b00011010 and instr is counting up.
+is counting up.
 Those are the two GC stages happening.
 The multiply generates a ton of garbage.
 Currently, the computer needs to GC 5 times (!!) to run this program, which is why the program takes like 40 seconds to finish.
 That’s prety awful, but I plan on working on it.

 I’ve gotten the boards almost fully self-hosting.
 With the two busses and the control lines, I don’t have enough pins.
 I’m 4 bits short, so I supplement the data coming in or off the busses with the remaining bits that are supposed to be there according to the simulation.